lauradecc/backend-project/README.md

 ### Description

-**Happi** is a web application to help people to be happier and to recall the good things in life.
+**Happi** is a web application  to recall the good things in life and to help people to be happier.

 ### Usage